-Mr. Hughes was artistic director of Ohio Ballet, interim director and then rehearsal director for Hong Kong Ballet, associate director/ballet master with Ballet de Monterrey, ballet master for Alonzo King’s Lines Contemporary Ballet, artistic director for Atlanta Ballet’s outreach program, and founder of his own educational performing group Ballet Atlantis.
+Mr. Hughes is in his tenth season as artistic director for Tucson Regional Ballet.
+He has worked as artistic director of Ohio Ballet, interim director and then rehearsal director for Hong Kong Ballet, associate director/ballet master with Ballet de Monterrey, ballet master for Alonzo King’s Lines Contemporary Ballet, artistic director for Atlanta Ballet’s outreach program, and founder of his own educational performing group Ballet Atlantis.

 Over a twenty-two year professional career as a dancer, he danced principal roles with Joffrey II, Joffrey Ballet, London Festival Ballet, Cleveland/San Jose Ballet, Oakland Ballet, Sacramento Ballet, and Atlanta Ballet.
 Mr. Hughes had a vast repertoire of roles.
-Listed among some of his favorites were the Moor in Jose Limon’s Moor’s Pavane, Fleming Flindt’s The Lesson, Franz in Coppelia, Balanchine’s Tarantella, pas de deux from Le Corsaire, Prince Siegfried in Swan Lake, one of the two male leads in Lander’s Etudes, Fokine’s Spectre de la Rose, Prince Igor, and Les Sylphides.
+Listed among some of his favorites were the Moor in Jose Limon’s Moor’s Pavane, Fleming Flindt’s The Lesson, Franz in Coppelia, Balanchine’s Tarantella, pas de deux from Le Corsaire, Prince Siegfried in Swan Lake, one of the two male leads in Lander’s Etudes, Fokine’s Spectre de la Rose, Prince Igor, and Les Sylphides, and danced sur la pointe as Bottom in Ashton’s The Dream and as Widow Simone in Spoerli’s La Fille Mal Gardée.
 He danced in ballets by such choreographers as Ailey, Ashton, Bournonville, Cranko, Nureyev, Robbins, Schaufuss, Tharp, Tudor, and Watts, to mention just a few.
 Mr. Hughes was privileged to be in Robert Joffrey’s Remembrances, enjoyed dancing in many of Gerald Arpino’s ballets, and danced and created many roles in Dennis Nahat’s ballets.

-Pamela Reyman-Hughes, born in New York City, began her dance training at the age of fifteen.
+Pamela Reyman-Hughes is in her tenth season with Tucson Regional Ballet.
+Born in New York City, she began her dance training at the age of fifteen.
 She trained with Istvan Rabovsky and at the American Ballet Theatre School with Valentina Pereyslavic, Olga Merinowa, and Patricia Wilde.

 Ms. Reyman-Hughes was ballet mistress for Ohio Ballet, interim ballet mistress for Hong Kong Ballet, and was on the staff of the Hong Kong Academy for the Performing Arts.
 She has guest taught throughout the U.S. and has choreographed two chamber ballets that have been performed in Ohio and Switzerland.
 Locally, Ms. Reyman-Hughes has taught at Ballet Arts in Tucson and briefly worked as a part-time ballet mistress for Ballet Tucson.
-For the past three summers, 2015-2017, she has taught for Orlando Ballet School’s summer intensive, and is invited back again for summer 2018.
+She has also choreographed a number of ballets for Academy of Ballet and Tucson Regional Ballet.
+For the summers of 2015-2017, she was a guest teacher for Orlando Ballet School’s summer intensive.
 She is a certified Gyrotonic® Expansion System Level I Instructor.
 Ms. Reyman-Hughes is grateful to the many teachers who have inspired her throughout her career and would especially like to thank Maggie Black and Alonzo King.

 Alexis Salmen began her dance training at the Academy of Ballet at the age of seven where she studied tap, jazz and continues to study ballet.
 She has been accepted to Long Beach Ballet Arts Center with partial tuition scholarship and State Street Ballet summer programs.
 She performed with Tucson Regional Ballet for six seasons and attended five Regional Dance America Festivals.
 Ms. Salmen is currently on staff at the Academy of Ballet as a ballet instructor and works in a supervisor position at Agero Inc.